oracle-livelabs/database/hitchhikers-guide-upgrade-to-23ai/11-upg-refresh-clone/upg-refresh-clone.md

 ## Introduction

-In this lab, you will upgrade a non-CDB to Oracle Database 23ai and convert it into a pluggable database (PDB).
+In this lab, you will upgrade a non-CDB to Oracle Database 23ai and convert it io a pluggable database (PDB).
 You will use refreshable clone PDB.
 This feature creates a copy of the database and keeps it up-to-date with redo.
 This minimizes the downtime needed and still keeps the source database untouched for rollback.

-Refreshable clone PDB works also for databases that are already a PDB.
-This is called an unplug-plug upgrade.

 You will upgrade the *FTEX* database and plug it into the *CDB23* database.